iker-gutierrez/SNS-QA-RAG/README.md

-The catalogue of clinical guidebooks used for building the dataset of this project is publicly available on this link: https://portal.guiasalud.es/gpc/
+The catalogue of clinical guidebooks used for building the dataset of this project is publicly available on this link (https://portal.guiasalud.es/gpc/).
+I did not use all clinical guidebooks in the catalogue.
+I used 6 of them.

 Description of each file in this project:
 - "poster_SNS_QA_RAG.pdf": poster presentation describing the project.